Solving non-Markovian Stochastic Control Problems driven by Wiener Functionals: Introduction

 As a test of the relevance of the theory, we show that our methodology can be applied to controlled Wiener functionals of the form

-where the non-anticipative functionals $(\alpha,\sigma)$ admit Lipschitz regularity w.r.t. control variables which in turn implies $L^2$-Lipschitz regularity of $u \mapsto X^u$ w.r.t control processes (Assumption (B1)).
+where the non-anticipative functionals $(\alpha,\sigma)$ admit Lipschitz regularity w.r.t. control variables which in turn implies $L^2$-Lipschitz regularity of $u \mapsto X^u$ w.r.t control processes (Assumption (B1) in section \ref{basics}).
+In the sequel, we denote $Y_t = \{Y(s); 0\le s\le t\}$ as the path of a process $Y$ until a time $t$.
 We investigate three typical examples illustrating distinct types of path-dependency which fit into the theory developed in this paper:

 and